Ignite-Laboratories/Enigmaneering/enigma1/solution1/E1S1 - Point Calculation.md

         return value
     }

-Here, the terminology has changed to a _differential_.
-Differentials return some kind of function that calculates a value when activated, the complexity of which is up to you.
-The terminology is intentional - the incrementer _dimension_ represents a differential data set, calculated point by point.
-The incrementer here isn't doing any  _differential calculation,_ per-say, but that's not because it _can't!_
+Here, the terminology has changed to a _calculation_.
+Calculation take in a `PointCalculation` function that calculates a value when activated.
+The terminology is intentional - the incrementer _dimension_ represents a calculated data set, generated point by point.

 Let's look at the output timeline -